 WAYS YOU CAN SUPPORT THIS PROGRAM

-- Become a mentor by committing 90 minutes per week for the length of the program.
+- Become a mentor by committing one evening a week for the length of the program (October-April).

 - Connect CSC with potential funders and partners.